shimohq/fixed-guid/readme.md

 main().catch(console.log)
 ```

+## notes
-`guid` is a uuid, next time you run the script, the guid will be as the same as this one.
+* `guid` is a uuid, next time you run the script, the guid will be as the same as this one.

-If you have multiple processes, the order of the guids will be almost guaranteed
+* If you have multiple processes, the order of the guids will be almost guaranteed.

-if some process will not be run any more, the guid will be deleted after 30min
+* if some process will not be run any more, the guid will be deleted after 30min

 # LICENSE